West Australian Football League: Effect of VFL expansion and the AFL

 The West Coast Eagles were formed and competed in the VFL for the first time in 1987 (the VFL was renamed the AFL in 1990).

 With many of Western Australia's best players now competing in a team that represented Western Australia on a national scale, it was suddenly apparent that the WAFL was not the prime focus of the football public as crowds and media attention centred on the 'national' league.

 In 1990 the league was renamed the Western Australian State Football League, but it had reverted to WAFL by 1991.

 Another locally based AFL team, the Fremantle Football Club were formed in 1994, and this cemented the position of WAFL as a second-class competition.
 (Indeed, the 1991 introduction of the Adelaide Crows to the VFL/AFL meant that the SANFL was experiencing a similar decline to the WAFL.)

 WAFL clubs have struggled ever since with their sudden demise from being technically equal to any VFL club, to feeder club status.
 However, they have enjoyed some benefits, such as the funds flowing from the WA-based AFL teams and the influx of talented players from other states, attempting to make a name for themselves.

 In 1997, Peel Thunder – somewhat controversially – became the ninth WAFL club.
-Throughout their brief history, they have struggled to compete with the traditional eight clubs, which are generally opposed to their presence.
-This is partly because having an odd number of teams forces one team to have a bye each week.

-Also in 1997, the WAFL was renamed Westar Rules, in an attempt to revamp the league's image.
-The name again reverted to WAFL in 2001 although retained the logo.
+Throughout their brief history, they struggled to compete with the traditional eight clubs, which were generally opposed to their presence.
+This was partly because having an odd number of teams forced one team to have a bye each week.
+Also in 1997, the league was renamed Westar Rules, in an attempt to revamp its image.
+The name again reverted to WAFL in 2001, when the "Fong Report" declared "Westar Rules" was a painfully contrived name, although the new 1997 logo was retained.

 Recent years have seen the WAFL stabilise itself as a league a step down from the AFL.
 Having the best football players all playing in the AFL has lessened the standard of play; however this has recovered somewhat, with retired or delisted AFL players returning and young players coming through.
 It is becoming fairly common, however, for young players to be drafted as 17- or 18-year-olds directly to the AFL and not play in the WAFL football for more than a few games.

 Attendances have recovered slightly and in 2004, the league posted a total attendance of 202,797.
 The total attendance, including AFL games was a record 1,030,000.